center-for-threat-informed-defense/threat-modeling-with-attack/docs/question-3.rst

 Creating Security Capability Mappings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Center uses a standard methodology to map security controls native to a technology platform to ATT&CK.
 As discussed previously, many of these mappings have already been done for you and are readily accessible in mappings explorer referenced in the previous section.
 In the event you have a technology platform that has not been mapped, the below steps are a reusable method of using ATT&CK to determine the capabilities of a platform's security offerings.

-The methodology consists of the following basic steps:
+.. admonition::  The methodology consists of the following basic steps:

     #.
 Identify Platform Security Controls

         * Identify the native security controls available on the platform.

     #.
 Review Security Capability

         * For each identified control, understand the security capabilities it provides.

     #.
 Identify Mappable ATT&CK Techniques & Sub-techniques

         * Identify the ATT&CK techniques and sub-techniques mappable to the control.

     #.
 Assess and Score Control Effectiveness

         * Assess the effectiveness of the type of protection the control provides (protect, detect, or response) for the identified ATT&CK techniques and sub-techniques.

     #.
 Create a Mapping

         * Create a mapping based on the information gathered from the previous steps.

 The full mapping methodology and scoring rubric are available on the Mappings Explorer website.